New York State Law

 house of prostitution or a prostitution business or enterprise involving

-prostitution activity by two or more prostitutes; or
+prostitution activity by two or more persons in prostitution, or a

 2. Advances or profits from prostitution of a person less than